 About the Training

-Source: Participants in WomenTech Educators Training, July 2012.
+Source: Participants in WomenTech Educators Training.
 External evaluator’s report to the National Science Foundation for the CalWomenTech Scale-Up Project, March 2013.

 You Will Learn: